 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-GLI antagonist that inhibits GLI1 and GLI2-induced transcription (IC50 ~ 5 μM).
+GANT 61 is a GLI antagonist that inhibits GLI1 and GLI2-induced transcription (IC50 ~ 5 μM).
 Inhibits the hedgehog (Hh) signaling pathway downstream of SMO and SUFU causing GLI1 nuclear accumulation.
 Displays antiproliferative and antitumor activity in vivo.
 Inhibits the pluripotency factors Oct4, Sox-2, Nanog and c-Myc in pancreatic cancer stem cells.

 |Storage||Store at -20°C|